dentarg/auth0-blog/_posts/2017-09-20-rxjs-advanced-tutorial-with-angular-web-speech-part-1.markdown

 The `ngOnInit()` lifecycle function will execute when the component is ready and should run any initialization code necessary.
 First we'll call the `SpeechService`'s `init()` method to set up the speech recognition commands and callbacks.
 Then we'll run functions we'll create shortly to subscribe to the `words$` and `errors$` observables.

 We'll have buttons in the UI to start and stop listening.
-We'll change the text on the button to indicate to the user whether the app is actively listening or not.
+We'll change the text on the "Listen" button to indicate to the user whether the app is actively listening or not.
 To determine this, we'll use an accessor method called `btnLabel()` that checks the Speech service's `listening` property and returns a string that either says `"Listening..."` or `"Listen"` for the button.

 Next we have the three methods that set up speech recognition subscriptions: `_listenNouns()`, `_listenVerbs()`, and `_listenAdjs()`.
 Let's look at `_listenNouns()` for example: